taylor-edwards/layout-patterns/process.md

 Now that I had a consistent method to discern structural basics from finished products I could start looking more deeply into specific samples.
 I drew upon my stop-motion films to look for sites across a theme and with large and generally usable archives.
 It was important that the sites I chose be similar to each other so that I would later be able to make cross-sectional examinations and determine trends reliably.

 I found three sites each with close to twenty years’ worth of archives in the WayBack Machine and all in the same field.
-It is also noteworthy that AOL, MSN, and Yahoo have been heavily invested in over that period of time, ensuring that each update to the site would have been an honest attempt at driving usability and ultimately revenue.
+It is also noteworthy that AOL, MSN and Yahoo have been heavily invested in over that period of time, ensuring that each update to the site would have been an honest attempt at driving usability and ultimately revenue.
 The final driving point to choose these three was their prominence in web history.

 AOL is well known for its past as an internet service provider as well as its now-infamous browser (the remnants of Netscape, too).
 MSN has been an international news source and over time has gained and lost integration with various other Microsoft products, as well as being the default homepage in Internet Explorer, and finally Yahoo, with its early search engine and over half-billion monthly users today, is another internationally known brand.

 [ AOL, MSN, Yahoo screenshots ]

-The pages of AOL, MSN, and Yahoo at their earliest available snapshots on the WayBack Machine
+The pages of AOL, MSN and Yahoo at their earliest available snapshots on the WayBack Machine

 I started investigating these news media through the identification of site redesigns.
 By isolating these I could pin down the most active periods of web design and track specific points across other factors, such as the most common screen dimensions and wider gamut color support at the time.